Skip to main content

 Unborn children; defined from the moment of fertilization for purposes of certain criminal prosecution, prosecutions for murder and assault of unborn child authorized and further provided for, defense of duress authorized for woman charged with death of her own child

-This bill would authorize duress as a defense to HB518 INTRODUCED murder if the victim is an unborn child and the defendant is the child's mother.
+• Authorizes duress as a defense to murder in general, but makes the defense unavailable in prosecutions where the victim is an unborn child and the defendant is the child’s mother (in murder or aggravated killings).

 Subjects